JunnnnSpammm/CIT6114-Database-Fundamentals/Assignment/Report.md

 ### ii.
 At least one query with a group by and having clauses
 #### Purpose
 Tracks high-volume menu items and exceptional item-level sales performance across different merchants.
-By grouping via individual restaurants and their dishes, it uses the SUM aggregate to calculate total units sold, applying a minimum order quantity (HA VING > 2) to isolate most wanted food from slow-moving dishes and pinpoint the most influential menu drivers on the platform.
+By grouping via individual restaurants and their dishes, it uses the SUM aggregate to calculate total units sold, applying a minimum order quantity (HAVING > 2) to isolate most wanted food from slow-moving dishes and pinpoint the most influential menu drivers on the platform.

 #### SQL Code
 ```sql